file-format/Docs/en/ebook/eal.md

 The **Kindle End Action** files are usually found with .EAL extension.
 These file consists of an xml which is written to show something about the author after the last page of the e-book.

 ## Little more about EAL file format
 The .EAL file is an xml file that consists of the data for the customers who bought the book and also bought a feature to show something more about the e-book author after the last page of the book; ASIN is also included to jump to the title's Kindle Store page.
-These files can be created by using any text editor or even you can write the file content in a Notepad software.
-You can use .EAL file opener by Amazon to open it.